fireice-uk/xmr-stak-cpu/FREEBSDCOMPILE.md

 ## Install Dependencies

-*Note: This guide is tested for FreeBSD 11.0-RELEASE*
+*Note: This guide is tested for FreeBSD 11.0-RELEASE and 11.1-RELEASE*

 From the root shell, run the following commands: